 I booked my four nights on Milos at Hotel Ippocampos, which I will definitely will recommend to you.
 Panagiotis, the owner, picked me up from the boat and gave me good advices on the island.
 The room is neat with a good style and nice view.
 My room had a small seat outside where I could enjoy the sunset.
 The hotel is behind the Mining Museum in Adamas a bit out away from the center but close to the Papikinou beach, for me the perfect location.

 I had dinner at O!
 Hamos, the local popular tavern with great service, food and atmosphere.
 The restaurant has real Milos roots and uses only local island an Greek products, which I support.
-So no Coca Cola but a Greek version of the drink!!
-This is a popular place located at Papikinou beach, but you can’t make a reservation, so be on time.
+The serve no Coca Cola but a Greek version of the drink!!
+This is a popular place located at Papikinou beach, but you can’t make a reservation, be on time!

 Tip: The bakery at the corner, next to the supermarket (good for fruits!!), offer a great selection of sweets and savories, perfect for a cheap lunch treat on the beach.